Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 ### For what kind of video editing is blind designed?

 It is designed for composing new videos.
-It it not designed for making small changes as this can probably be done faster with a graphical video editor or with ffmpeg which would also be much faster.
+It is not designed for making small changes as this can probably be done faster with a graphical video editor or with ffmpeg which would also be much faster.